Vincent Norrman Betting Profile: The Sentry - PGA TOUR

 Norrman's Best Finishes

-- Norrman last season played 27 tournaments, picking up one win and two finishes in the top 10.
+- Norrman, who participated in 27 tournaments last season, secured one win and two finishes in the top 10.

-- Last season Norrman's best performance came at the Barbasol Championship, where he won the title with a score of -33.
+- Last season Norrman's best performance came at the Barbasol Championship.
+He shot -33 and won the title (his only win last season).

-- Norrman's 636 points last season ranked him 68th in the FedExCup standings.
+- Norrman collected 636 points last season, placing 68th in the FedExCup standings.

 Norrman's Strokes Gained Rankings